rich-context-competition/rich-context-book-2019/combined_chapters/chapter09_refs.md

     vector model was generated by using the labels and noun phrases from the description of the available research fields and methods to form a sum vector.
 The sum vector was basically the sum of all the vectors of the words present in a particular noun phrase.
-3em [The pre-trained Word2Vec model
+3em The pre-trained Word2Vec model
     `GoogleNews-vectors-negative300.bin` [@DBLP:journals/corr/abs-1301-3781]
-    was used to extract the vectors of the individual words.]{}
+    was used to extract the vectors of the individual words.

 4.  **Research Method training results creation**: For research methods, we generated an intermediate result file for the publications present in the training data.
-It was generated using a `naïve finder algorithm` which, for each publication, selected the research method with the highest cosine similarity to any of its noun phrase’s vectors.
+It was generated using a `naïve finder algorithm` which, for each publication, selected the research method with the highest cosine similarity to any of its noun phrase's vectors.
 This file was later used to assign weights to research methods using Inverse Document Frequency.

 ### Processing with Trained Models